SymTFTs for Continuous non-Abelian Symmetries: Continuous non-Abelian topological symmetries

-We can adopt the same stategy to define Gukov-Witten operators in the non-Abelian BF theory \eqref{eq_nonAb_BF}.
+We can adopt the same strategy to define Gukov-Witten operators in the non-Abelian BF theory \eqref{eq_nonAb_BF}.
 If we adopt this viewpoint, we avoid difficulties related to defining ``surface ordered'' integrals of $h_{d-1}$ \cite{Brennan:2024fgj}.
+Building on \cite{Cattaneo:1996pz,Cattaneo:2000mc,Cattaneo:2002tk}, in follow up work we reconcile these two constructions \cite{Bonetti:2025dvm}.

 Having described the bulk theory $\mathbf S$ as the $g_{\rm YM} \rightarrow 0$ limit of $G$ Yang-Mills theory, or equivalently the non-Abelian BF theory \eqref{eq_nonAb_BF}, let us now turn to the symmetry boundary $\mathbf B$.
 We define it by choosing Dirichlet boundary conditions for the $G$-gauge field $a_1$.
 Standard arguments then imply that $\mathbf B$ carries a global $G$ symmetry.
 In particular, we have topological $(d-1)$-dimensional operators $S^{(g)}_{d-1}$ living on $\mathbf B$ and labeled by a group element $g \in G$.